1BobC/carpetP/README.md

 "Start Python For Loop and While Loop exercises - and completed" "Revised for-loops Create First Python Program!"
-"Revised first program Create comments Read docstrings"
+"Revised first program Create comments Read docstrings" "Will look at docstrings again as tutorial progresses Part-tutorial Classes and Objects in Python" "Continue with What are classes and objects in Python?
+Creating classes and objects in Python What Is self in Python?
+Creating Multiple Objects Not finished!"